1835 Constitution of Serbia

-Background
+History

-War and autonomy
+Serbian Revolution

 The Revolutionary War first began as a local uprising against the usurper of Dahija in 1804 after the assembly at Sretenje in Orašac, where Đorđe Petrović Karađorđe was elected as leader.
 During the First Serbian Uprising, three constitutional acts were drafted.
 The first in 1805, the second in 1808 and the last in 1811.
 The act written on 14 December 1808 represents the first written and formal act of independent organisation of Serbia.
 This act formally abolishes Nahija and self-government and establishes a centralist system of administration.
 The period of mixed Serbian-Turkish administration, which lasted from 1815 to 1830, was marked by the gradual suppression of the Turkish authorities and the concentration of power in the hands of Miloš Obrenović.
 The Turkish authorities were represented by the Belgrade Pasha or Vizier, the Kadija and the Muselli, while the Serbian authorities were represented by the Supreme Prince of Serbia, the People's Office and others, and since 1820, special Serbian courts have been established.
 In October 1826, the Ottoman Empire pressured by the request of the new Russian emperor was forced to accept the conclusion of the so-called Akerman conventions.
 The fifth article of the Convention stipulated that the Porta would immediately enforce the provisions, the eighth item of the Bucharest Peace, concerning the Serbian people.

 Feeling the agitation of the masses of people, the prince promised significant legislative and administrative reforms at the 1 February 1834 Assembly.